 Rollin also led the University System’s efforts with the Georgia Department of Economic Development, working on such high-profile projects as Amazon HQ2.
 He helped deliver new system-led initiatives in FinTech and Health IT, two of Georgia’s most vibrant industries.
-Rollin served as a strategic advisor to the Georgia Film Academy – Georgia’s premier, film production and workforce training organization for the state’s $10 billion film industry.
+Rollin also served as a strategic advisor to the Georgia Film Academy – Georgia’s premier, film production and workforce training organization for the state’s $10 billion film industry.
 He was also the University System’s liaison to the Georgia Chamber and Metro Atlanta Chamber of Commerce.

-Before joining the Board of Regents, Rollin was in-house with SAS, the nation’s largest privately held software company.
+Before joining the Board of Regents, Rollin worked for SAS, the nation’s largest privately held software company.
 At SAS, Rollin joined a newly created team within the company helping deliver data analytic solutions that modernized fraud, waste and abuse detection and improved overall efficiencies for state agencies.
-Prior to joining SAS, Rollin was a Senior Advisor at law firm, McKenna Long & Aldridge.
+Prior to joining SAS, Rollin was a Senior Advisor at the law firm, McKenna Long & Aldridge.
 Rollin led lobbying and strategic public affairs initiatives for clients in a variety of industries in the State of Georgia and Washington, D.C.
 He also served as a member of the firm’s national government affairs team working with the Republican and National Governors Association.